 There are three options available in the ‘Default article settings’ section …

-These options allow you to specify the default settings for all new posts or pages and can be overridden for individual articles.
+These settings allow you to specify the default settings for all new posts or pages and can be overridden for individual articles.

 Attempt to notify any blogs linked to from the article